sergey-melnychuk/sergey-melnychuk.github.io/_posts/2019-04-19-akka-reactive-game-of-life.markdown

 }
 ```

-The initial idea I had is to keep each cell's state in a dedicated actor.
+The initial idea I had was to keep each cell's state in a dedicated actor, thus allowing "reactive" and consistent transitions to the next state.
 The only events happening are cells becoming "alive" or "empty", thus once cell becomes "alive", the surrounding 8 cells receive a message that number of neighbors increased, and respectfully, when cell becomes "empty" - decreased.
-Scaling this out might be tricky for the case when the grid is very large (doesn't fit single node), as messages between adjacent cells must still be able to find their way to required cell.
-Did someone just say [location transparency][location-transparency]?
+Scaling this out (to suppot grids that don't fit single instance) might be tricky, as messages between adjacent cells must still be able to find their way to addressed cell.
+[Location transparency][location-transparency] FTW.

-For this post, I will limit the scope to small grids, but the code doesn't need to be changed much for a distributed case, just using [Akka Remoting][akka-remoting] looks enough.
+For this post, I will limit the scope to small grids, but the code doesn't need to be changed much for a distributed case, *just* using [Akka Remoting][akka-remoting] looks enough.
 The distributed option will remain on my to-do list, as it might be interesting to run.
 Tricky to visualize/observe though - how to observe million by million grid?
 It's 1E12 cells, but it might be interesting to play with some statistics about it.

 Back to small grids, but keep scaling out in mind.
 I need to split a grid in chunks, perfect use case for a [Quad Tree][quad-tree].
-The quads tree nodes are forks and leaves, with forks keeping either list of quads below and leaves keeping the sub-grid of cells.
-So for sub-quad border-line cells, some adjacent cells lay in different quads, so it makes sense to forward updates to such "remote" cells via path of quads up, and such will even touch root of the tree for the 4 central cells of the grid.
-It scales though, and each actor keeps doing their thing: `CellActor` stores state, `GridActor` stores either quads or references to actual cells.
+The quad tree nodes are *forks* and *leaves*, with *forks* keeping list of quads that belongs a level down, and *leaves* keeping the sub-grid of cells and mapping from cell's position to a `CellActor`.
+So for sub-quad border-line cells, some adjacent cells lay in different quads, and it makes sense to forward updates to such "remote" cells via parent quad tree node.
+Then quad tree node can decide if an update should go to respective quad or go to a higher level of a quad tree.
+Eventually such event will land respective cell, and the longet such path (for central 4 cells) will go up to the quad tree root and then down to respective cell through quad tree nodes.
+It scales though, and each actor keeps doing their thing: `CellActor` stores state and handles updates from neighbors, `GridActor` stores either split quads or references to actual cells and handles routing of updates for "remote" cells.

-This is all very nice, but how do I actually *see* what is really happening on the Grid?
-So I isolated 2 abstractions: `Contol` to let user provide some input (click on specific cell to) and `Display`, to actually change cell state.
+This is all very nice, but how do I actually *see* what is really happening on the grid?
+I isolated 2 abstractions: `Contol` to let user provide some input (click on specific cell) and `Display`, that is responsible for rendering specific cell in a given state.
 I believe the signatures below are self-explanatory enough:

 ```scala
 // The position of the cell on the grid